Battle of Shen-Liao: Background

 With half the funds he had requested, Xiong set out to build war carts, manufacture firearms, and repair moats and walls.
 The Ministry of War was tasked with producing 4,500 cannons.
 Roughly 37,000 carts worth of supplies pulled by 74,000 oxen arrived in Liaodong during the winter of 1619.
 In addition to the 1.2 million taels Xiong had requested, he also advocated for the relocation of 180,000 troops from other regions to Liaodong to man a defensive line stretching from Fushun to Fort Zhenjiang.
 This was approved by the court, which sent orders for troop transfers to be carried out.
 The order was met with considerable difficulties.
 In one instance the troops that had been assigned to Fort Zhenjiang, numbering 17,400 men, mutinied.

-Xiong believed that it was unwise to defend Shenyang, which although a major city, was located on empty land and therefore more vulnerable to attack.
+Xiong believed that it was unwise to defend Shenyang between the Liao and Hun River, which although a major city, was located on empty land and therefore more vulnerable to attack.
 Others argued that it could not be lightly abandoned.

 Xiong Tingbi's plans were attacked by an official hailing from the south by the name of Yang Sichang.
 Yang argued that Xiong's plans were unreliable and costly, especially regarding the transportation of Sichuanese soldiers all the way to the northeastern frontier.
 To carry out all of Xiong's plans, Yang suggested that it was not 1.2 million taels that were needed, but 10 million taels, taken straight from the imperial Taicang vault.
 The Wanli Emperor ignored Yang's suggestion to draw funds from the Taicang vault, and raised taxes in early 1620 in the hopes of increasing revenues to 5.2 million taels.
 The tax increase was not carried out evenly across the empire.
 Some places, such as Guizhou, saw no increase at all, while others took on most of the burden.

 Recognizing that Ming's only advantage over the Jin was firepower, Xiong opted not to take an aggressive stance, and simply fortified and rebuilt fortress walls and moats.
 Xiong hoped that by gradually improving defensive positions in Liaodong, Ming could regain lost ground without engaging the Jin in open battles.
 During Xiong's tenure security returned to Liaodong and many refugees were able to return home.
 Commerce picked up and Jin attacks decreased significantly.
 However the military strengthening effort ground to a halt when Shandong was struck by famine and the court was forced to reduce taxes.
 Ming troops were constantly hampered by a lack of supplies and rations as the Jin carried out raids on grain stores.